chesslablab/chess-data/README.md

 #### `dbseed.php`

-    php cli/dbseed.php data/games/01.pgn
+	php cli/dbseed.php data/games/02.pgn
 	This will search for valid PGN games in the file.
 	Large files (for example 50MB) may take a few seconds to be inserted into the database.
 	Do you want to proceed?
 (Y/N): y
+	4 games did not pass the validation.
+	1331 games out of a total of 1335 are OK.

 #### `tomysql.php`